LaithAbuhannun/businesscardreader/README.md

 * After detection, each bounding box is sliced out into its own file:

   * `crop_0.jpg`, `crop_1.jpg`, `crop_2.jpg`, …
-* These crops are basically “just the card”, cleaned up so OCR/vision can focus only on the card.
+* These crops are basically “just the card,” cleaned up so OCR/vision can focus only on the card.

 ### 🧾 Contact extraction with vision AI